 Admission requirements should be clear and specific, and state a minimum standard to be met.
-Most programs should include a language proficiency requirement.

 To be compliant with Private Training Regulation 18(2)(a)(ii) "admission requirements make it likely students will meet the learning objectives of the program", PTIRU requires that admission requirements for career training programs (Class A and B), in addition to academic or other requirements already in place, must, as of January 1, 2025, include a language proficiency requirement (LPR), regardless of the program's language(s) of instruction.